 Affinity Wealth Management is a fee-based financial advisor firm headquartered in Wilmington, Delaware.
-It has additional locations in Short Hills, New Jersey, and King of Prussia, Pennsylvania.
-With nearly $450 million in assets under management (AUM) and just seven financial advisors on staff, it is a relatively small firm that deals mostly with individual investors.
+The firm works mostly with individual investors, most of whom do not have a high net worth.
 The vast majority of its services are related to investment management and financial planning.

 Affinity Wealth Management Background

-The team at Affinity doesn’t have a number of advisor certifications, though there are a few of note.
-Currently working at the firm are four certified financial planners (CFP), one accredited estate planner (AEP) and one certified divorce financial analyst (CDFA).
+The team at Affinity has a number of advisor certifications.
+Such certifications at the firm include the certified financial planner (CFP), accredited estate planner (AEP) and certified divorce financial analyst (CDFA) designations, among others.

-Over 90% of Affinity Wealth Management’s client base is made up of individuals, specifically those who fall beneath the SEC’s $750,000 high-net-worth threshold.
+Most of Affinity Wealth Management’s client base is made up of individuals, specifically those who fall beneath the SEC’s high-net-worth threshold.
 However, high-net-worth individuals, estates, trusts, pension plans and retirement plans will also find services available for them at this firm.

 Services Offered by Affinity Wealth Management